Applying for a passport or ID card at Schiphol

 Collecting your document

-- You make an appointment by telephone to collect your passport at the Schiphol counter of the municipality of Haarlemmermeer.
-You can call the 24/7 BZ contact center for this by calling +31 247 247 247.
+- You can make an appointment to collect your document from the passport desk at Schiphol using the online appointment system (in Dutch) of the municipality of Haarlemmermeer.

 - You must collect the passport or identity card in person at the passport desk.
 The desk is located in Arrival Hall 2.
 Remember to check the opening times.